 Dr. Atmika Paudel, PhD who says...
 The information provided in this article about vaginal yeast infection - the causes, symptoms, and remedies for the same is medically correct.

-Vaginal yeast infection are the most common women's yeast infection.
-Their causes, symptoms, and natural treatments without drugs and the unwanted side effects are covered here.
+Vaginal yeast infection is the most common women's yeast infection.
+Their causes, symptoms, and natural treatments without drugs, and the unwanted side effects are covered here.
 It is possible to eliminate many reoccurring infections in women, by treating the cause and not just the very uncomfortable effects.

 According to experts, 75% of women will, by their mid 20's, experience a vaginal yeast infection.
 Half of those women will suffer through 4 or more infections a year.

 Vaginal yeast infections in 2002 alone cost women over half a billion dollars on over the counter medications for this extremely common infection.